‘Sports Illustrated’ Model Olivia Brower Stuns In Bright Floral Bikini

 “Love this image,” commented a third.

 Bikinis seem to be Olivia’s ensemble of choice as of late, and her Instagram followers are not mad about it.
-The stunner slipped into another two-piece for another shot shared to her page earlier this week — that time a white set that showcased her curves in all of the right ways, sending temperatures soaring on her feed.
+The stunner slipped into another two-piece for another shot shared to her page earlier this week; that time it was a white set that showcased her curves in all of the right ways, sending temperatures soaring on her feed.

 Delivered To Your INBOX